Ananya-1801/website-project/README.md

 # Website Project

 This is a simple static website built using **HTML**, **CSS**, and a bit of **JavaScript**.
-It demonstrates a basic webpage layout including a homepage, about section, contact form, and responsive design elements.
+It demonstrates a basic webpage layout including a homepage, about section, contact form, and responsive design elements ( ONLY FRONT-END DEVELOPMENT ).

 ---